nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 * Refers to technologies and initiatives that involve data that is too diverse, fast-changing or massive for conventional technologies, skills and infra- structure to address efficiently.

 Every Machine Learning problem starts with data.
 For any project most of the time large quantities of training data are required.
-Big data incorporates all kind of data, e.g. structured, unstructured, metadata and semi-structured data from email, social media, text streams, images, and machine sensors (IoT devices).
+Big data incorporates all kinds of data, e.g. structured, unstructured, metadata and semi-structured data from email, social media, text streams, images, and machine sensors (IoT devices).

 Machine learning requires the right set of data that can be applied to a learning process.
 An organization does not have to have big data in order to use machine learning techniques; however, big data can help improve the accuracy of machine learning models.
 With big data, it is now possible to virtualize data so it can be stored in the most efficient and cost-effective manner whether on- premises or in the cloud.